 - 4 tortillas

-- In a large skillet, melt 2 tbsp butter.
+- In a large skillet, melt 2 tablespoon butter.
 Add shrimp and cook until tails curl.

-- Add 2 tbsp of butter, and toss in leftover steak, bell pepper, onion, and garlic.
+- Add 2 tablespoon of butter, and toss in leftover steak, bell pepper, onion, and garlic.
 Sprinkle seasonings on top.
 Cook until steak is warm throughout and flavors are blended.

 - For assembly, place mixture in tortillas.
 Top off with lettuce, cheese, sour cream, salsa, guacamole, etc.